-Here are our picks for the top 10 apparel and accessories franchises of 2019:
+Here are the top 10 apparel and accessories franchises of 2020:

 1. Plato’s Closet

-Part of the Winmark family of brands that includes such franchises as Music Go Round, Once Upon A Child, Style Encore, and Play It Again Sports, Plato’s Closet was founded in 1998 and has been franchising since 1999.
-The chain ranks #187 on Entrepreneur magazine’s Franchise 500 list.
-The number of locations has nearly doubled over the past nine years from 247 in 2008 to the current total of 479, none of which are company-owned and 27 of which are located outside the U.S.
+Plato’s Closet is part of the Winmark family of brands that includes such resale franchises as Music Go Round, Once Upon A Child, Style Encore, and Play It Again Sports.
+Founded by Lynn and Dennis Blum in Columbus, Ohio in 1998 and franchising since 1999, the number of locations has risen in recent years from 247 in 2008 to the current total of 479, none of which are company-owned and 29 of which are located outside the US.

 2. Clothes Mentor

 Clothes Mentor is a chain that buys and sells second-hand designer clothing, catering to women of all ages, shapes, and sizes (including maternity clothing).
 Like similar companies, it only buys clothing that fits current trends and is as near-to-new as possible.
 Unique specialty services offered at some locations include Girls Night Out group shopping events or free Personal Shopper services for women who are too busy to spend time browsing.

 Founded by Lynn and Dennis Blum in 2001 and franchising since 2007, the number of locations currently stands at 135 (a loss of seven units from the previous year’s total of 142), of which just one is company-owned and all are located in the US.